Josef Hoffmann: Later Years and Death (1939–1956)

 In 1945, following the War, Hoffmann rejoined the Vienna Secession, the artistic movement that he, Klimt and Otto Wagner had dramatically quit in 1905.
 He was elected President of the Secession from 1948 to 1950.
 Between 1949 and 1953, based on his experience before the War, he designed three large public housing projects in Vienna.

 He died on May 7, 1956, at the age of eighty-five, at his apartment at 33 Salesianergasse in Vienna.
+As an acknowledgement of his contribution to modern architecture, the city of Vienna gave him an honorary grave at the Vienna Central Cemetery (Wiener Zentralfriedhof).
+A picture is in one of the external links.

 Teaching at Kunstgewerbeschule

 Although he said little to his students, Hoffmann was a highly esteemed and admired teacher.
 He tried to bring out the best in each member of his class by means of challenging assignments, which were occasionally work on real commissions.
 Where he detected talent among young artists he was willing or eager to promote it; Oskar Kokoschka, Egon Schiele and Le Corbusier were the most prominent beneficiaries of his benevolence towards a promising next generation; others strongly influenced by his aesthetic included the American designers Edward H. and Gladys Aschermann and Louise Brigham.
 German designer Anni Schaad was another of his students.
 Le Corbusier was offered a job in his office, Schiele was helped financially and Kokoschka was given work in the Wiener Werkstätte.
 As a member of the international jury for the competition to design a palace for the League of Nations at Geneva in 1927, Hoffmann belonged to the minority who voted for Le Corbusier's project, and the latter always spoke with admiration of his Viennese colleague.
 Hoffmann had voted for the union of Austria with Germany and, as noted in Tim Bonyhady's "Good Living Street.
 The fortunes of my Viennese family" (2011), the architect was admired by the Nazis who appointed him a Special Commissioner for Viennese Arts and Crafts and commissioned him to remodel the former German embassy building into the "Haus der Wehrmacht" for army officers.
 Following its use by the British Government from 1945 to 1955 it was demolished.
 Hoffmann died in Vienna, aged 85.